gaehlerm/SoftwareEngineering/README.md

 First of all, classes tend to become too big.
 They have too many member variables and complicated private methods.
 Both will make it very hard to write unit tests.
 Member variables share the same issues as function arguments do.
 They increase the dimensionality of the problem under test.
 This leads to many more possible test cases than should be required for good class design.

-// This text here is redundant

 Furthermore, there is the issue of how to deal with private methods in big classes.
-Apparently, the testing framework doesn’t have access to private functions.
-No one has, except for the class itself.
-A first attempt is making the private functions public.
+Apparently, the testing framework doesn’t have access to private methods.
+No one has, except for the class itself and maybe some friends classes.
+A first attempt is making the private methods public.
 This, however, is not recommended.
-You should not make functions public, only in order to test them.
-This will lead to crippled code with too many public functions, which is the exact opposite of encapsulation.
+You should not make methods public, only in order to test them.
+This will lead to crippled code with too many public methods, which is the exact opposite of encapsulation.
 For the same reason you should resist the temptation of making the test a friend class of the class under test.
 Therefore, unit tests should only test the public interface of a class.
-If you are tempted to test also some private functions, you should resist.
-This is a clear sign that your private functions are too complex.
-Make this private function a class on its own with a public interface that you can test.
+It should test the class as a whole.
+If you are tempted to test also some private methods, you should resist.
+This is a clear sign that your private methods are too complex.
+Make these private methods a class on their own with a public interface that you can test.

 Classes that are hard to instantiate are another problem.
-For example, if the constructor has side effects that are not guaranteed to be undone by the destructor, as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met to never run into troubles, such as instantiating a class only once.
+For example, if the constructor has side effects that are not guaranteed to be undone by the destructor, as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met such that you never run into troubles.
+For instance that you are instantiating a class only once.
 When running unit tests however, these guarantees may be broken in some cases, leading to undesired behavior.
 For these reasons, the constructors should be small and not execute any fancy operations.

-As a summary one can say two things about classes and tests:
+As a summary one can say the following things about classes and tests:
 - Classes should be small and contain few member variables
+- If you feel like testing private methods, you should refactor them into separate classes
 - The constructors should be simple and not rely on any fancy logic

-Both these rules are implied by the topics we covered so far.
+All these rules are implied by the topics we covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests force us to do so.

 ### Copilot